The Great Automaton

 In 1971, the first commercially available microprocessor on a single small chip — the Intel 4004 — got the nascent Information and Communications Technology (ICT) Revolution off the ground.
 Neither Whitehead nor Jünger would have been surprised by what happened next: as computational automata, computers have not only replaced the need for a human mind in many situations, but have enabled operations that far exceed individual human capacities.

 Are we living in a digital automation dreamland?
 No. We’re not even close.
-Existing systems are not sufficiently interconnected; many are still in the early stages of development and have not been deployed at scale.
-But the general trend is undeniable: the ICT Revolution has ushered in a new era in the all-encompassing drive to automate.
+Many digital technologies are still in their early stages of development, not deployed at scale, or not sufficiently interconnected.
+But the general trend is undeniable: the ICT Revolution has ushered in an entirely new era in the all-encompassing drive to automate.

 Automation as Freedom and Control